Python List insert() Method: Insert an Element at a Specific Index

 # [1, 2, 3, 4]

-Inserting at len(nums) behaves exactly like append().
+Explanation: Inserting at len(nums) behaves exactly like append().
 This technique can be helpful when dynamically calculating insertion positions.

-Use Cases of Python list.insert() Method
+Use Cases of list insert() Method

 • Insert timestamps into logs at specific positions for accurate tracking.